 The bad news: No information seemed to exist regarding what renewing a learner's permit actually requires.

 Our son enrolled in a driver's education course when he was 15, took the written exam at the local Illinois DMV, and received his permit.
 Following his driver's education course, he suddenly lost interest.
 No problem, I thought.
 His older sister went through this phase.
 About a year after receiving her permit and with a few hours logged, she decided on her own that it was time to rack up those 52 hours of driving time.
 She passed her road test and received her driver's license well before her permit expired.
 But not our son.

 Plan for Success

+What I discovered through research and experience is that renewing an Illinois Driver's Permit is a similar process to obtaining the original permit.
 To renew an Illinois Driver's Permit, you need to bring the following items:

 - The original permit

 - The permit holder's birth certificate or passport

 - Mail addressed to the permit holder (e.g., a recent report card or bank statement that shows the permit holder's name and address)

 - $10 (cash, check, or credit card accepted)

 - Glasses or contacts, if the permit holder wears them